ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-proof-algorithms.md

 ### Issuer Protected Header

 The holder's presentation key JWK MUST be included in the issuer protected header using the `pjwk` claim.
-The issuer MUST validate that the holder has posession of this key through a trusted mechanism such as verifying the signature of a unique nonce value from the holder.
+The issuer MUST validate that the holder has possession of this key through a trusted mechanism such as verifying the signature of a unique nonce value from the holder.

 For consistency, the issuer header is also protected by a MAC by using the fixed value "issuer_header" as the input key.
 The issuer header JSON is serialized using UTF-8 and encoded with base64url into an octet array.
 The final issuer header MAC is generated from the octet array and the fixed key, and the resulting value becomes the first input into the larger octet array that will be signed by the issuer.